-It is often important for young people to insist explicitly that there should be no postal correspondence with parents.
-Sometimes the bill has to be paid directly after the treatment.
-For example, it may be important that the bill is not issued electronically but on paper.
-In most cases, physicians now settle their bills directly (electronically) with the health insurance company.
-As a result, the insured young person loses control where the bill with the treatment costs for the abortion is sent.
+Often it is important that the young person explicitly insists that there is no postal correspondence with the parents.
+Sometimes the bill must be paid immediately after treatment.
+It may be important, for example, that the bill is not issued electronically, but in paper form.
+In most cases, doctors now bill the health insurance company directly (electronically).
+As a result, the insured teen loses control over where the bill is sent with the abortion treatment costs.

-It is therefore an additional effort for the health insurance company to comply with your request, although the company is obliged to do so.
+So for the health insurance company it means extra work to comply with your request, although they are obliged to do so.

 Method choice and cost: The pregnancy is now in the early 5th week.
 Which method is best to terminate the pregnancy?
 How long does this treatment last and what does it cost?

 Up to 7 weeks after the beginning of the last menstrual period, the medical method is most gentle for most women.
 As the pregnancy progresses, medical abortion becomes increasingly painful.